fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 # Introduction

-ICE was designed over a decade and certain assumptions about the network topology, timing considerations, application complexity have drastically changed since then.
+ICE was designed over a decade ago and certain assumptions about the network topology, timing considerations, application complexity have drastically changed since then.
 Newer additions/clarifications to ICE in  [@I-D.ietf-ice-rfc5245bis] and Trickle ICE [@I-D.ietf-ice-trickle] have indeed help improve its performance and the way the connectivity checks are performed.

-However, enforcing stringent global pacing requirements, coupled timing dependencies between the ICE agents, the need for symmetric connection setup, for example, has rendered the protocol inflexible for innovation and increasingly difficult to apply and debug in a dynamic network and evolving application contexts.
+However, enforcing stringent global pacing requirements coupled with brute force connectivity checks, tightly coupled timing dependencies between the ICE agents, the need for symmetric connection setup, for example, has rendered the protocol inflexible for innovation and increasingly difficult to apply and debug in a dynamic network and evolving application contexts.